bitquery/streaming-data-platform-docs/docs/examples/realtimetrades.md

 ## Uniswap v2 Pair Trade Stats

-In this query, we will get the trade statistics of the Chefdotfun (CHEF) and WETH pair using `0x4ba1970f8d2dda96ebfbc466943fb0dfaab18c75` on Uniswap V2.
+In this query, we will get the trade statistics of the ChefDog (CHEF) and WETH pair using `0x4ba1970f8d2dda96ebfbc466943fb0dfaab18c75` on Uniswap V2.
 The results provide insights into how much was bought, sold, and the total trading volume in both CHEF and USD.
+You can run the query [here](https://ide.bitquery.io/chefdog-weth-trade-stats)

 ```
 query pairTopTraders {